oqtane/oqtane.docs/src/pages/manuals/admin/installation/development-vs-code.md

 ## Overview
 Developing Oqtane applications with Visual Studio Code (VS Code) offers a lightweight yet powerful environment for coding, debugging, and managing project resources.
 While VS Code may not provide the full IDE experience of Visual Studio, it offers extensive support for web development tasks, including CSS editing, theme development, and module creation.

+---

-### Development Version (Latest)
+## Development Version

 For general development and keeping up with the latest features, you can use the development branch of the Oqtane Framework.
-However, for module development, it is recommended to target a stable release version of the Oqtane Framework.
+However, for module development, it is recommended to target a [stable release version](https://github.com/oqtane/oqtane.framework/releases) of the Oqtane Framework.

 1. **Install Latest .NET SDK Release**: Ensure you have the latest .NET SDK installed on your system.
 You can download it from the [official .NET website](https://dotnet.microsoft.com/download/dotnet).